Staying Healthy During Pregnancy

 The Second Trimester

 The second trimester marks a turning point for you and your baby.
-You will usually begin to feel better and start showing the pregnancy more.
+You will likely start to feel better as physical symptoms more common during the first trimester, like nausea and morning sickness, begin to subside, and you will start showing the pregnancy more.
 Your baby has developed all of its organs and systems, and will begin growing in length and weight.

 The Third Trimester